abhikanojia/abhikanojia.github.io/_posts/rails-8/2024-02-14-rails-8-adds-brakeman-as-default-to-new-apps.md

 tags: rails rails-8
 description: "Rails 8 includes Brakeman by default, enhancing security."
 keywords:
-  - rails 7, ruby on rails, deprecated enum syntax
+  - rails 8, ruby on rails, brakeman
-  - improvements in rails 7
+  - improvements in rails 8, security enhancement in rails
 ---

+Rails 8 Boosts Security with Brakeman Integration!

-Rails 8 adds Brakeman, a powerful static analysis security tool, by default.
+Brakeman, a powerful static analysis security tool, by default.
 Let's delve into what this integration means for Rails developers and how it enhances the security landscape of Ruby on Rails applications.

 ## # Understanding Brakeman: